faaiz251/Project-1/README.md

-Currently Working on this Project of creating a website by using both frontend and backend
+A simple website using both frontend and backend